MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/double-key-encryption.md

    "AuthorizedEmailAddress": ["email1@company.com", "email2@company.com ", "email3@company.com"]
    ```

-3. Localize a `LDAPPath` configuração e remova o texto `If role authorization is used then this is the LDAP path` entre aspas duplas.
+3. Localize a `LDAPPath` configuração e remova o texto `If you use role authorization (AuthorizedRoles) then this is the LDAP path.` entre aspas duplas.
 Deixe as aspas duplas em vigor.
 Quando você tiver terminado, a configuração deverá ter a seguinte aparência.

    ```json
    "LDAPPath": ""